-Forecasting optimizes energy production, purchases for RWE Poland
+Forecasting optimizes energy production

 The core challenge for utility company RWE Poland was balancing its customers' likely next-day demands for electricity with its ability to generate or purchase power on the day-ahead market.
 RWE Poland was unable to go to intra-day markets for spot purchases, so making good next-day calculations were imperative to its profit and loss operations.